Dislaik/outbreak/README.md

-# Zombie Outbreak V 0.0.3
+# Zombie Outbreak V 0.1.2
 Zombie Outbreak is a Zombie RolePlay Framework, you will must survive and fight against hordes of zombies to ensure your survival, help or loot other players.

 ![](https://i.imgur.com/FxFWHmx.png)

 ## Features
 - Synchronized zombie system
-- NativeUI menu
+- Native Menu UI

 ## Requirements